Stouts – U.S. Open Beer Championship

 Perceived Bitterness: Medium

 Fermentation Characteristics: Oatmeal is used in the grist, resulting in a pleasant, full flavor without being grainy.
-Fruity-estery aroma can range from not perceived to very low.
-Fruity-estery flavor is very low.
+Fruity esters are not present to very low.
 Diacetyl should be absent or at extremely low levels.

 Alcohol by Volume: 3.80% – 6.10%